Youth On The Columbia

 the Cascade Mountains and foothills but also of the metropolitan area.

 Wildlife is frequently spotted on the shorelines, including in the

 habitat-rich Horan Wildlife Area adjacent to the Columbia's confluence

 with the Wenatchee River.

-For more on rowing and paddling, see the pages under the 'Activities' link.
+For more on rowing and paddling, see the pages under the 'ACTIVITIES' pulldown menu, at top.